greglook/solanum/doc/sources.md

 **WARNING:** Currently non-functional in native binaries - see [#8](https://github.com/greglook/solanum/issues/8).

-The `http` source makes requests to a local HTTP endpoint and validates properties about the response.
+This source makes requests to a local HTTP endpoint and validates properties about the response.
 This is useful for triggering health-check APIs and verifying that services are running properly.
 The source produces two events, `http url time` and `http url health`.

 - `url` (required)